Azure OpenAI

 endpoint | string | Required.
 Any supported endpoint format |

-apiKey | string | Required.
-API key for authentication |
+apiKey | string | API key for authentication.
+Required unless azureAdTokenProvider is set. |

 deployment | string | Required.
 Model deployment name |